kevinkotcherga/kevinkotcherga/README.md

 ### The tools I like working with are :

 - :gem: Ruby and Ruby on Rails !
-- ⚡ Stimulus, the Javascript framework
+- ⚡ Stimulus & React
 - :art: CSS, Bootstrap and Figma for the design

 ### My bootcamp projects :